Pair correlation for sums of two ordinates of zeros of the Riemann zeta function: Preliminaries

 extensively in the sequel.
-The real number $\nu>1/2$ and integers $k\ge 0$ and $\mu\in\N$ are considered fixed wherever they appear.
-Any implied constants in the symbols $\ll$, $O$, $\asymp$, etc., \emph{may depend on $\nu$, $k$, $\mu$, or the small parameter $\eps>0$}, where obvious; any dependence on other parameters is specified explicitly.
-As mentioned earlier, we assume RH throughout the paper.
+Any implied constants in the symbols $\ll$, $O$, $\asymp$, etc., are absolute unless dependence on other parameters is specified explicitly.
+As mentioned earlier, we assume RH throughout the note.

-The first lemma is a simple consequence of the Cauchy-Schwarz inequality; the proof is omitted.
+Our first lemma follows from the Cauchy-Schwarz inequality; the proof is omitted.